Appdynamics/SQLMonitor/README.md

 ## Installation

-1. To build from the source, run "mvn clean install" and find the SQLMonitor.zip file in the "target" folder.
+1. To build from the source, run "mvn clean install" and find the SQLMonitor-VERSION.zip file in the "target" folder.
-   You can also download the SQLMonitor.zip from [AppDynamics Exchange][].
+2. Unzip the "SQLMonitor-VERSION.zip" from `target` directory into the `<MACHINE_AGENT_HOME>/monitors` folder.
-2. Unzip as "SQLMonitor" and copy the **"SQLMonitor"** directory to `<MACHINE_AGENT_HOME>/monitors`.
+3. Restart the Machine Agent.

 **Note:** Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.